karatelabs/karate-addons/karate-grpc/README.md

 ## Methods

 For actions such as sending messages or "collecting" async responses, you call methods on the session object.
-Since these are JS method invokations, they use round brackets and may take method arguments.
+Since these are JS method invocations, they use round brackets and may take method arguments.

 ### `session.send()`